mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 Duchy Capital: Argi

-Argi subsector is an important industrial centre, and communications link - the Dagudashaag Main covers the trailward half of the region, and the waystation at Lenashuuk/Argi handles a great deal of traffic between Dagudashaag and Zarushagar.
+Argi subsector is an important industrial center, and communications link - the Dagudashaag Main covers the trailward half of the region, and the waystation at Lenashuuk/Argi handles a great deal of traffic between Dagudashaag and Zarushagar.
 All of the more highly-populated sys- tems in the trailward region were settled during the rule of the First Imperium.
 The Dagudashaag